Changing directions, changing degrees?

 Encourage your child to think about why they are not enjoying uni.
 Is the course content not what they expected?
 Is it difficult to stay motivated or keep up with readings?

-Many students take a few weeks to find their stride, and in the meantime it can be helpful to talk to an academic skills adviser or attend peer-assisted learning sessions.
+Many students take a few weeks to find their stride, and in the meantime it can be helpful to talk to a learning adviser or attend peer-assisted learning sessions.
 Here your child can meet second or third-year students who are studying the same program and get help with content and assignments.
 Often, once students have settled in and are feeling more confident about their study skills, they’ll realise the program they’ve chosen is the right one after all.

 Some students do change their minds about what they want to study.
 If that’s the case, they can make a free appointment with USC’s Career Development team to chat about career interests and which programs are best suited.
 Student Central also has a dedicated program advice team, who can help students decide whether to change programs.